Skip to content

 General educational information only.
 It is not medical advice and does not replace an exam or treatment plan from a licensed veterinarian.
 Estimates and tips cannot diagnose illness or emergencies; contact your vet with any health concerns.

-Mixed breeds often follow the maturity schedule of their largest genetic contributor.
-For example, a Great Dane mix may take up to 24 months to reach full physical maturity, while a Toy Poodle mix might be done growing in 9 months.
+Mixed breeds often follow the schedule of their largest genetic contributor.
+A Great Dane cross may still be filling out around 24 months, while a toy mix might be nearly done by 9 months.

 Methodology